-It is very important that guests planning to attend KotoriCon read and understand these policies; everyone is expected to follow the rules.
-Policies will be prominently displayed during the convention.
+It is important that guests planning to attend KotoriCon read and understand these policies; everyone is expected to follow the rules.

 Disruptive Behavior Policy